 Situated in the heart of international Geneva, we are uniquely positioned to monitor and examine the making of international policies and the global history and politics that stands behind them.
 International Geneva is where national, transnational and international, public and private actors operate and meet constantly.
-Here, peace agreements are signed, international IT protocols are negotiated, environmental advocacy, public health policies, financial, economic, conflict and security issues are imagined, debated and enforced, between and beyond nations.
-This has been the case for one hundred years, and Geneva continues to actively shape the future.
+Here, peace agreements are signed, international IT protocols are negotiated, environmental advocacy, public health policies, financial, economic, conflict and security issues are imagined, debated and enforced.
+This has been the case for a century, and Geneva continues to actively shape the future.